The Real Micronesia

 2. Kepirohi Waterfall

 Reaching these waterfalls is a fascinating experience on its own.
 You will be taking a stone path among the lush forests.
-On your way to this hidden gem, you will come across beautiful tropical plants and colorful flowers that will please your eyes.
+On your way to this hidden gem, you will come across beautiful tropical plants and colourful flowers that will please your eyes.

 3. Lelu Ruins Historic Park